 - Telecommunication Services

 Not all investors follow the S&P sector classifications.
 Don't be surprised if you visit a site and find a different set of sector identifiers.
-However, it may be a good idea to stick with one set of classification to avoid confusing yourself and others.
+However, it may be a good idea to stick with one set of classifications to avoid confusing yourself and others.

 The Bottom Line